onthecodepath/iOS-Interview-Questions/README.md

     - What are blocks in Objective-C?
     - What is the difference between category and extension in Objective-C?
 - [Swift](https://github.com/onthecodepath/iOS-Interview-Questions#swift)
+    - What is the difference between public and open?
+Why is it important to have both?
     - What is the difference between var and let?
     - What is the difference between a struct and a class?
     - What is the difference between implicit and explicit?